google/fruit/CONTRIBUTING.md

 Linux tests run in Docker, using a set of images built for this purpose ([list of images](https://hub.docker.com/r/polettimarco/fruit-basesystem/tags/)).

-If a test fails in Travis CI in some configuration, look at the beginning of the Travis CI Job log for a line such as:
+If a test fails in CI in some configuration, look at the beginning of the CI Job log for a line such as:

 ```bash
 export OS=linux; export COMPILER='clang-3.9'; export STL='libstdc++'; export UBUNTU='16.04'; extras/scripts/postsubmit.sh DebugValgrind